Don-Haagen/Don-Haagen.github.io/_posts/2020-07-10-one-to-ones.md

 tags: [1-1]
 summary: It is your responsibility to have 1-1 and make it the employees meeting.
 Remember the 1-1 is not a status meeting...
 ---
 First, it is your responsibility to have them and make it their (your employees) meeting.
 Second, this is not a status meeting.
 There are plenty of opportunities to talk about project statuses elsewhere.
 However, the 1-1 should be about the employee.
 The 1-1 should have an agenda.
 This allows the employees to know what you want to discuss and the employee will also be able to prepare himself before the meeting.
-Try keep it between 30 to 60 minutes.
+Try to keep it between 30 to 60 minutes.
 LightHouse has plenty on this topic and some of my favorites are the following:

 - [Manager’s Guide: How to start one on ones with your team](https://getlighthouse.com/blog/how-to-start-one-on-ones-your-teams/)
 - [One on One Meetings: The Only Guide Managers Need](https://getlighthouse.com/blog/one-on-one-meetings-template-great-leaders/)